aryavorskiy/LatticeModels.jl/docs/src/lattice_arrays.md

 larr.array                  # Access the array object wrapped by the LatticeArray
 ```

-You can create `LatticeArray` representations of coordinate operators by using the `coord_operators` function.
+You can create `LatticeArray` representations of coordinate operators by using the `coords` function.

 ```@repl env
 l = SquareLattice(5, 5)